metacpan/metacpan-cpan-extracted/distros/A/Amazon-S3/README.md

 changed the interface in ways that might break your applications.
-However, `Net::Amazon::S3` is today dependent on `Moose` which may in fact level the playing field in terms of performance penalties that may have been introduced by `Amazon::S3`.
+However, `Net::Amazon::S3` is today dependent on `Moose` which may in fact level the playing field in terms of performance penalties that may have been introduced by recent updates to `Amazon::S3`.
 YMMV, however, this module may still appeal to some that favor simplicity of the interface and a lower number of dependencies.
 Below is the original description of the module._